LaurenceWelch/laurencewelch.github.io/_posts/2023-08-10-leetcode-problems.markdown

 ```

 # 104. Maximum Depth of Binary Tree
 For this problem we are given a binary search tree and we need to determine it's maximum depth.
 For this problem we can use a breadth-first search.
-A BFS searches each child before moving to the child nodes as opposed to depth-first search which goes as far as possible until it hits a null node.
+A bfs searches each child before moving to the child nodes as opposed to depth-first search which goes as far as possible until it hits a null node.
 We also need a dictionary to store each nodes current depth.
-Using this dictionary, when we find a new child node, we can set that nodes depth to parent depth + 1.
-BFS uses a queue (first-in first-out), to store nodes.
+Using this dictionary, when we find a new child node, we can set that nodes depth to parent depth + 1. bfs uses a queue (first-in first-out), to store nodes.
 So as we discover nodes, we append them to the queue, and the earliest node will be considered next.
 Everytime we find a child node, we can check if it's depth is deeper than the current max depth.
 ```python
 class Solution:
     def maxDepth(self, root: Optional[TreeNode]) -> int: